avgcampos/myfempy/README.md

 ## Release

-The version up to date is **myfempy v1.0.0 dev**.
+The version up to date is **myfempy v1.0.1 beta**.
 Go to *Features List/Version History* to visualization all versions releses.

 ## Features